-This Prospectus comprises a prospectus for the purposes of Article 5.3 of the Prospectus Directive and is for the purpose of giving information with regard to the Trustee, the Obligor and the Certificates which, according to the particular nature of the Trustee, the Obligor and the Certificates, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Trustee and the Obligor.
+Dubai Islamic Bank HSBC Standard Chartered Bank This Prospectus comprises a prospectus for the purposes of Article 6 the Prospectus Regulation and is for the purpose of giving information with regard to the Trustee, the Obligor and the Certificates which, according to the particular nature of the Trustee, the Obligor and the Certificates, is necessary to enable investors to make an informed assessment of the assets and liabilities, financial position, profit and losses and prospects of the Trustee and the Obligor.

 Each of the Trustee and the Obligor accepts responsibility for the information contained in this Prospectus.
-To the best of the knowledge and belief of the Trustee and the Obligor (each having taken all reasonable care to ensure that such is the case), the information contained in this Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
+To the best of the knowledge and belief of the Trustee and the Obligor, the information contained in this Prospectus is in accordance with the facts and does not omit anything likely to affect the import of such information.
 Any information sourced from third parties contained in this Prospectus has been accurately reproduced and, as far as the Trustee and Obligor are aware and are able to ascertain from information published by that third party, no facts have been omitted which would render the reproduced information inaccurate or misleading.